jericocarlos/attendance-based-meal-system/README.md

-# FREE MEAL MONITORING SYSTEM
+# ATTENDANCE-BASED MEAL SYSTEM

-A modern, comprehensive free meal monitoring system built with Next.js that uses RFID technology for seamless employee claiming free meal tracking.
-The system features a beautiful, responsive interface with real-time free meal monitoring, administrative controls, and comprehensive reporting capabilities.
+The integration of the Free Meal Monitoring System and Security Attendance System enables a unified platform where employee attendance data is securely validated and directly used to determine free meal eligibility.
+By leveraging RFID-based attendance verification, the system ensures that only authorized and present employees can claim meals, preventing misuse and improving operational efficiency.

+This integrated approach provides real-time monitoring, enhanced security, accurate attendance tracking, and automated meal distribution, supported by administrative controls and comprehensive reporting.

 ## 🚀 Features